GateraGael/SMU-Pro-Data-Science-Certification/README.md

 # SMU Pro - Data Science Certification
- Miscellaneous repositories requirements done for Southern Methodist University Professional and Online Data Science Certification
+ Miscellaneous repositories that were done as requirements for Southern Methodist University's Professional and Online Data Science Certification Program (February 2019 - July 2019)